AForkintheCode/social/README.md

 # Social Network API

   ## Description
-  This is a API designed to handle GET,POSPOST, PUT, and DELETE routes for users and thoughts.
+  This is a API designed to handle GET,POST, PUT, and DELETE routes for a social network..

   ## Table of Contents